dadashkarimi/ecg2af/README.md

 1. **Batch Processing**: Process multiple ECG files simultaneously using a distributed system or Python's built-in ``multiprocessing`` functions like ``Pool``.
 2. **Database and Caching**: Store previously uploaded `.hd5` files on disk for each user separately, allowing them to choose from their past uploads to avoid reprocessing
 3. **Load Balancing**: Use Docker containers along with load balancers to distribute user traffic evenly and handle large volumes efficiently.
-4. **Cloud Deployment**: Since we have deployed our tool on AWS, perhaps using other built-in functionalities like  Elastic Load Balancer (ELB) can help us on this.
+4. **Cloud Deployment**: Since we have deployed our tool on AWS, perhaps using other built-in functionalities like  Elastic Load Balancer (ELB) can help us with this.
+However, according to AWS documentation when you use Elastic Load Balancing with your Auto Scaling group, it's not necessary to register individual EC2 instances with the load balancer.
+Instances that are launched by your Auto Scaling group are automatically registered with the load balancer.
+Likewise, instances that are terminated by your Auto Scaling group are automatically deregistered from the load balancer.

 ## Technical Requirements